cosmicjs/react-graphql-static-site/README.md

 # React GraphQL Static Site
 This is an example of a simple blog add build using [create-react-app](https://github.com/facebookincubator/create-react-app).
-It's powered using [GraphQL](http://graphql.org/) connected to the [Cosmic JS API](https://cosmicjs.com/) for easy content management.
+It's powered by [GraphQL](http://graphql.org/) connected to the [Cosmic JS API](https://cosmicjs.com/) for easy content management.

 ## Getting Started
 ```